 Unfortunately Plan B didn't pan out either.
 This gorgeous summer Saturday drew quite a crowd to The Trout so we scattered to the four winds for lunch.
 Jim and I took the city bus back to Oxford.

 On the other side of the wall is a path known as Dead Man's Walk.
-We were told it was the ancient path taken by Jews between their community and their cemetery, which was located on the other side of Christ Church Meadow.
+It was the ancient path taken by Jews between their community and their cemetery located on the other side of Christ Church Meadow.
 They weren't permitted to enter the city and had to take a round-about way.

 Jews were expelled from Oxford in the 13th century and only began to return in the 17th century.